MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/ar-mode.md

 # View 3D models without using your device's camera

 You can view 3D models in Product Visualize without using your device's camera and augmented reality.
 You can place the model on a gray background or use a background image.
-This feature allows you to show a toggle button that helps you turn AR mode on and off.
+When viewing your model without using your device's camera, a toggle button is displayed that helps you turn AR mode on and off.
 When the AR mode is turned off, you can place a 3D model on a gray background or use a background image from your Photos library.
 When you turn on the AR mode, you can use your device's camera and augmented reality to place a 3D model.
 To view 3D models without using your device's camera, you must enable the AR mode feature.

 > [!NOTE]
 > Viewing 3D models without using your device's camera is a Preview feature.
 Preview features are experimental features that provide access to the latest innovations that the Dynamics 365 Product Visualize team is working on.